colourfulhacker/Cehpoint-Proposal-Intelligence-System-CPIS/DEPLOYMENT.md

 - [ ] Verify all TypeScript types are correct (no `any` types if possible)

 ### 2. Environment Variables
-- [ ] `GEMINI_API_KEY` is set in Vercel environment variables
+- [ ] `GEMINI_API_KEY` is set and verified in Vercel environment variables
+- [ ] Supabase variables added if backend is integrated
-- [ ] All environment variables are documented in README or .env.example
+- [ ] All environment variables are documented in README
 - [ ] No secrets are hardcoded in the codebase
 - [ ] Environment variables are validated at runtime (see lib/env-validation.ts)
+- [ ] Test validateEnv() function in API routes catches missing variables

 ### 3. Feature Completeness
 - [ ] Landing page is professional and loads correctly